-on the graph, i shown a system that was designed for a particular 'risk' (combination of likelihood and consequences of failure). when it was constructed, the risk increased due to construction 'malfunctions' - like bad welding. when the system was put into service, the risk increased further - perhaps due to poor corrosion protection and due to the area around the pipeline being populated with homes, businesses, schools and other things that increase the potential consequences of a major failure. once it is determined that the system that was originally designed to be safe, is no longer safe, then it is necessary to do things that will allow the system to be safely operated....reduce the likelihood of failure (e.g. repair the corrosion) and reduce the consequences of failure (e.g. install pressure control shut off sensors and equipment that can detect a loss of gas and rapidly shut the system down)....or replace the segment of the pipeline that no longer meets safety - reliability requirements.
+on the graph, i shown a system that was designed for a particular 'risk' (combination of likelihood and consequences of failure). when it was constructed, the risk increased due to construction 'malfunctions' - like bad welding. when the system was put into service, the risk increased further - perhaps due to poor corrosion protection and due to the area around the pipeline being populated with homes, businesses, schools and other things that increase the potential consequences of a major failure. once it is determined that the system that was originally designed to be safe, is no longer safe, then it is necessary to do things that will allow the system to be safely operated....reduce the likelihood of failure (e.g. repair the corrosion) and reduce the consequences of gas and rapidly shut the system down)....or replace the segment of the pipeline that no longer meets safety - reliability requirements.